Pasta with Chickpeas (Pasta e Ceci)

 This post may contain affiliate links.
 Please read my disclosure policy for more details.

-This delicious pasta with chickpeas or Italian pasta e ceci, is one of the best one-pot family meals you can cook in less than 30 minutes.
+This delicious pasta with chickpeas aka Italian “pasta e ceci”, is one of the best one-pot family meals you can cook in less than 30 minutes.
 It’s budget-friendly, vegan, and uses a handful of cupboard essentials.

 Top view of a white bowl full of pasta with chickpeas aka Italian pasta e ceci.

-Pasta e ceci is more a stew than a soup.
-In Italy, this is the way we cook pasta with pulses, from these classic pasta e fagioli, pasta with lentils to this easy pasta with peas.
+Pasta e ceci is more of a stew than a soup.
+In Italy, we cook pasta with pulses in various ways, from classic pasta e Fagioli, which is made with lentils, to this easy pasta with peas.

-Everything will cook in one pot until the pasta will absorb the liquid completely.
-And the longer it sits on the stove, the thicker and more delicious it will get.
+Everything will cook in one pot until the pasta absorbs the liquid completely.
+The longer it sits on the stove, the thicker and more delicious it will become.

 The final result is a pot full of delicious pasta e ceci, so filling and satisfying!